asmagill/hs._asm.axuielement/Reference_Core.md

 ~~~lua
 axuielement:elementSearch(callback, [criteria], [namedModifiers]) -> elementSearchObject
 ~~~
-Search for and generate a table of the accessibility elements for the attributes and children of this object based on the specified criteria.
+Search for and generate a table of the accessibility elements for the attributes and descendants of this object based on the specified criteria.

 Parameters:
  * `callback`       - a (usually) required function which will receive the results of this search.
 The callback should expect three arguments and return none.
 The arguments to the callback function will be `msg`, a string specifying how the search ended and `results`, the elementSearchObject containing the requested results, and the number of items added to the results (see `count` in `namedModifiers`). `msg` will be "completed" if the search completes normally, or a string starting with "**" if it is terminated early (see Returns: and Notes: for more details).
  * `criteria`       - an optional function which should accept one argument (the current element being examined) and return true if it should be included in the results or false if it should be rejected.
 See [hs.axuielement.searchCriteriaFunction](#searchCriteriaFunction) to create a search function that uses [hs.axuielement:matchesCriteria](#matchesCriteria) for evaluation.
  * `namedModifiers` - an optional table specifying key-value pairs that further modify or control the search.
 This table may contain 0 or more of the following keys:
    * `count`          - an optional integer, default `math.huge`, specifying the maximum number of matches to collect before ending the search and invoking the callback.
 You can continue the search to find additional elements by invoking `elementSearchObject:next()` (described below in the `Returns` section) on the return value of this method, or on the results argument passed to the callback.
-   * `depth`          - an optional integer, default `math.huge`, specifying the maximum number of steps (children of children...) from the initial accessibility element the search should visit.
+   * `depth`          - an optional integer, default `math.huge`, specifying the maximum number of steps (descendants) from the initial accessibility element the search should visit.
 If you know that your desired element(s) are relatively close to your starting element, setting this to a lower value can significantly speed up the search.

    * The following are also recognized, but may impact the speed of the search, the responsiveness of Hammerspoon, or the format of the results in ways that limit further filtering and are not recommended except when you know that you require them:
      * `asTree`         - an optional boolean, default false, and ignored if `criteria` is specified and non-empty, `objectOnly` is true, or `count` is specified.
-This modifier specifies whether the search results should return as an array table of tables containing each element's details (false) or as a tree where in which the root node details are the key-value pairs of the returned table and child elements are likewise described in subtables attached to the attribute name they belong to (true).
+This modifier specifies whether the search results should return as an array table of tables containing each element's details (false) or as a tree where in which the root node details are the key-value pairs of the returned table and descendant elements are likewise described in subtables attached to the attribute name they belong to (true).
 This format is primarily for debugging and exploratory purposes and may not be arranged for easy programatic evaluation.
      * `includeParents` - a boolean, default false, specifying whether or not parent attributes (`AXParent` and `AXTopLevelUIElement`) should be examined during the search.
 Note that in most cases, setting this value to true will end up traversing the entire Accessibility structure for the target application and may significantly slow down the search.
      * `noCallback`     - an optional boolean, default false, and ignored if `callback` is not also nil, allowing you to specify nil as the callback when set to true.
 This feature requires setting this named argumennt to true *and* specifying the callback field as nil because starting a query from an element with a lot of descendants **WILL** block Hammerspoon and slow down the responsiveness of your computer (I've seen blocking for over 5 minutes in extreme cases) and should be used *only* when you know you are starting from close to the end of the element heirarchy.
      * `objectOnly`     - an optional boolean, default true, specifying whether each result in the final table will be the accessibility element discovered (true) or a table containing details about the element include the attribute names, actions, etc. for the element (false).
 This latter format is primarily for debugging and exploratory purposes and may not be arranged for easy programatic evaluation.